The website language is now set in:

 [3] THE 17 GOALS | Sustainable Development: https://sdgs.un.org/goals

 The world of business is changing.
-In the past, businesses focused on selling products, then on experiences and knowledge.
-But now, it’s about solving shared problems—like climate change—by working with local people [4].
+Where it once focused on selling products, then experiences, it now increasingly centres on solving shared problems, like climate change, by working with local people [4].

 [4] Brand, Reon & Rocchi, Simona.
 (2010).
 Rethinking value in a changing landscape.
 A model for strategic reflection and business transformation.
 Philips Design.